 It is essential to think about the age of your washing machine.

-If it is a new machine, there lies an argument that if the drum bearings are faulty already, it is probably better to replace it anyway.
-However, if you do replace the bearings instead, then you’re likely to get many more years out of this machine than if it were an older model.
+On the other hand, if the bearings are the only thing wrong with it, it might be worth paying to replace them as you’re likely to get many more years out of this machine than if it were an older model.

 An older machine will be less likely to benefit from new drum bearings, as it may only have a year or two left in it regardless.
-Something else could go wrong even if the bearings are replaced or repaired, and therefore it may be better to purchase a new machine.
-Logically, the older the machine, the more you should opt for a new model if the bearings stop working properly.
+Something else could go wrong even if the bearings are replaced, and therefore it may be better to purchase a new machine.

 The validity of the machine’s warranty will also link into its age.
 If the warranty is still valid, you could save money in the long run by replacing the washing machine bearings, as opposed to purchasing a new machine instead.